-- 1. Identify theories of cognitive and intellectual development. - 2.
-Identify theories and principles of language, perceptual, and sensorimotor development. - 3.
-Identify theories of personality and social-emotional development. - 4.
-Apply principles of learning, memory, and motivation.
+- 1. Apply theories of cognitive and intellectual development. - 2.
+Apply theories of language, perceptual, and sensorimotor development. - 3.
+Apply theories of personality and social-emotional development. - 4.
+Apply principles of learning, memory, and motivation. - 5.
+Analyze developmental patterns of disorders in childhood and adolescence. - 6.
+Apply major theories of child and adolescent development to the professional practice of school psychology.